Domiii/dbux/docs_site/content/00-why-dbux.md

 # path: why-dbux
 ---

+TODO: rename "installation" to "00-Getting Started" (and fix content) → TODO: fix up and bring in the practice stuff here as well

-TODO: re-write as "What Can Dbux Do?"
+TODO: re-write this as "01-What Can Dbux Do?"

-TODO: rename "installation" to "Getting Started"?

-TODO: address "maturity"
-  → list of all directly and indirectly ran packages
+  → give a clearer picture of what it can do and which scenarios work and which won't → future work: list of all directly and indirectly ran packages

-TODO: fix up and link in some of the practice stuff

 # Dbux: What and Why?